 - The student will meet with each of his/her faculty within the first two weeks of each semester or as soon as the condition is known, to discuss his/her situation and to discuss and clarify the class attendance policy with regard to meeting the course requirements.

-- A student with a disability who feels that he/she will have difficulty attending classes specifically because of his/her disability must make a request for an attendance accommodation from Disability Services at the beginning of each semester or as soon as the condition is known.
+- A student with a disability who feels that he/she will have difficulty attending classes specifically because of his/her disability must make a request for an attendance accommodation from Accessibility Services at the beginning of each semester or as soon as the condition is known.

 - The student will be required to provide documentation which supports the request for an attendance accommodation.

 Note that the impact of the disability on attendance will likely have to be episodic in nature for the request to move forward.
 If the student’s absences become excessive, then the accommodation may necessitate the need to explore grades of incomplete or withdrawal from a course or the university.
-Documentation will be held in Disability Services and will be considered confidential.
+Documentation will be held in Accessibility Services and will be considered confidential.

-- Disability Services, in consultation with appropriate campus professionals (e.g., Counseling Services, Health Services), will review/evaluate the documentation as needed to determine if the student has provided justifiable disability-based reasons for requesting consideration of attendance requirements.
+- Accessibility Services, in consultation with appropriate campus professionals (e.g., Counseling Services, Health Services), will review/evaluate the documentation as needed to determine if the student has provided justifiable disability-based reasons for requesting consideration of attendance requirements.

-- If the student’s request for an attendance modification is supported by his/her documentation of disability, Disability Services will contact each of the student’s faculty members individually to determine how an attendance accommodation may impact the student’s ability to access the essential requirements of each class.
+- If the student’s request for an attendance modification is supported by his/her documentation of disability, Accessibility Services will contact each of the student’s faculty members individually to determine how an attendance accommodation may impact the student’s ability to access the essential requirements of each class.